f3-factory/F3com-data/prefab-registry/main.md

 }
 ```

-This way, the class will be instanciated no more than once.
+This way, the class will be instantiated no more than once.
 To retrieve the single object, use the static `instance()` method:

 ``` php
 // somewhere in the code